-Cogeco Communications' directors have held the respective positions listed in the table above with the same corporation during the past five years or more, except for:
+Cogeco's directors have held the respective positions listed in the table above with the same corporation during the past five years or more, except for:

-- Colleen Abdoulah has been a corporate director since 2019.
-See heading 15.3 "Education and Experience of Audit Committee Members" for more details on her past occupations. - Louis Audet has been Board Chair of Cogeco Communications and Cogeco since September 1, 2021.
+- Louis Audet has been Board Chair of Cogeco and Cogeco Communications since September 1, 2021.
 He was Executive Chair of both Corporations from 2018 to 2021.
-Mr. Audet joined Cogeco in 1981 and held the position of President and Chief Executive Officer of Cogeco Communications from 1993 to 2018.
-Under his leadership, Cogeco has become a leading Canadian communications company, operating internationally. - Robin Bienenstock has been a corporate director since 2021.
-See heading 15.3 "Education and Experience of Audit Committee Members" for more details on her past occupations.
+Mr. Audet joined Cogeco in 1981 and held the position of President and Chief Executive Officer of Cogeco from 1984 to 2018.
+Under his leadership, Cogeco has become a leading Canadian communications company, operating internationally. - Arun Bajaj has been Executive Vice President, Chief Human Resources Officer and Legal Affairs at Gildan Activewear Inc. since March 1, 2021.
+He previously was Chief Human Resources Officer from October 2019 to February 2021.
+Prior to joining Gildan, he held the position of Senior Vice-President, Chief Human Resources Officer at Renault-Nissan Mitsubishi Alliance.
+He also held several positions in Canada, the US, and Asia with the Nissan Motor Corporation.
+Prior to working in human resources at Nissan, he held the role of General Counsel, Nissan Canada, following eight years in legal roles at the Ford Motor Company, based in Oakville, Ontario. - Caroline Papadatos has been a corporate director since 2020.
+See heading 15.3 "Education and

+Experience of Audit Committee Members" for more details on her past occupations.